chris1642/Export-PowerBI-Dataflows-From-Workspace-to-Excel-PowerShell/README.md

-# The script does the following:
+# The PowerShell script does the following:

 1. Downloads every Dataflow within a workspace and saves them as a txt (Text) file in a dated-backup folder
 2. Parses out the file and extracts the individual query information